The pointwise behavior of Riemann's function: behavior at rational points

 \section{behavior at rational points}

 In this section we deduce an asymptotic expansion for $\phi$ at every rational number.
-We first prove a simple but crucial lemma that basically describes the behavior of $\theta$ near rationals.
+We first prove a simple but crucial lemma that describes the behavior of $\theta$ near rationals\footnote{In the language of modular forms, this lemma gives the expansion of $\theta$ at the cusps.}.
 This lemma will be used again in Section \ref{sec: behavior at irrational points} to derive bounds for $\theta$ near irrational points.
-For a complex number $z\neq 0$, we define $z^{-1/2}$ via the principal branch of the logarithm continuously extended to negative real axis from the upper half-plane, i.e.\ $\arg(z)\in (-\pi,\pi]$.
-Accordingly, our convention is thus $t^{1/2}= i |t|^{1/2}$ for $t<0,$ which simplifies the writing of some formulas below.
+For a complex number $z\neq 0$, we define $z^{-1/2}$ via the principal branch of the logarithm continuously extended to the negative real axis from the upper half-plane, i.e.,\ $\arg(z)\in (-\pi,\pi]$.
+Accordingly, our convention is thus $t^{1/2}= \I \abs{t}^{1/2}$ for $t<0,$ which simplifies the writing of some formulas below.

-\begin{lemma} Suppose $1\leq p \le q$, $(p,q)=1$ and $y=\Im z >0$.
+\begin{lemma} Suppose $1\leq p \le q$, $(p,q)=1$ and $\Im z >0$.
 Then

 \end{lemma} \begin{proof} Rearranging terms according to their value mod $q$, we write